 But the people starve.
-The cost of living rises but wages remain stationary unless they are reduced.
-Unemployment and short time decimate working class wages.
+The cost of living rises, but wages remain stationary-unless they are reduced.
+Unemployment and short time decimate working-class wages.
 We have seen already how the consumption of meat, vegetables, sugar and milk continually declines.
-The Turin worker earns only half of what the Paris worker earns.
-Women's work is so badly paid that secret prostitution has reached an enormous extent, which in its turn results in an extraordinary increase of venereal diseases.
-At the present time Italy has (that is, according to official statistics) 750,000 people with syphilis, of which a third are women.
+The Turin worker earns only a half of what the Paris worker earns.
+Women's work is so badly paid that secret. prostitution has reached an enormous extent, which, in its turn, leads to an extraordinary increase of venereal diseases.
+At the present time, Italy has (that is according to official statistics) 750,000 people with syphilis of which a third are women.
 The régime has very little money to spare for combating venereal diseases.

-A forty-hour week is in effect, on paper, for industrial workers, with the exception of workers in arms factories, but in actual fact in many factories, for example, in the Ansaldo dockyards of Genoa, work goes on up to sixty hours a week.
-The collective agreements concluded by the fascist "trade unions" with the employers, and binding for the workers, have been so cunningly put together that no worker can discover and determine what his real wage is.
-In their wages policy, the fascist "trade unions" endeavor, by means of sharp gradation of wages, to drive a wedge between various groups of employed workers, thus permitting no formulation of joint demands.
+A forty-hour week is in operation, on paper, for industrial workers with the exception of workers in arms factories, but in actual fact, in many factories, for example in the Ansaldo dockyards of Genoa, work goes on up to sixty hours a week.
+The collective agreements concluded by the Fascist Trade Unions with the employers and binding for the workers, have been so cunningly put together, that no worker can discover and determine what his real wage is.
+In their wages policy, the Fascist Trade Unions pursue the aim by means of a sharp gradation of wages, of driving a wedge in between those employed, thus permitting no joint demand to be formulated.

 Apulian agricultural workers have recently described the situation in an article published abroad.
-They wrote:
+They write :-

-"The bread is not satisfying, work is becoming more and more scarce, prices are rising, in short, the living conditions of the people and especially of agricultural workers are becoming more and more insufferable."
+"The bread does not satisfy, work becomes more and more scarce, prices rise, in short, the living conditions of the people and especially of agricultural workers become more and more insufferable."

-If the land workers demand their rights, the fascist "trade union" leaders say: "If you want work, be silent and do what the master wishes."
+If the land workers demand their rights, the Fascist Trade Union leaders say : "If you want work, be silent and do what the Master wishes."

-An Italian who lives abroad and visits his home occasionally gives his impressions in the following words:
+An Italian who lives abroad and visits his home occasionally, gives his impressions in the following words :-

 "I am now in -- and could ascertain that there the blackest misery reigns. . . .
 My home is still beautiful. . . .
-But the mines which formerly worked at top speed are now almost completely inactive."
+But the mines which formerly were in full swing are now almost completely inactive."

-He goes on to say, furthermore, that unemployment and want reign supreme.
+He goes on to say, furthermore, that unemployed and want are in command.
 The children are undernourished, emaciated, and rejoice if they receive a piece of bread.

 The burden of taxes is especially ruinous to the farmers.
-The land tax has risen by 57 per cent in recent years.
-Giovanni Sala, a Consul in the fascist militia, declared that the people of the countryside suffered from starvation.
-Hundreds of thousands of farmers seek work as day laborers.

-An examination of about 3,400,000 Italian farm houses showed that 142,000 houses were quite uninhabitable, that 475,000 could be repaired only at great expense and that in general only half of the houses satisfied the most modest pretensions.
+The land-tax has risen by 57 per cent. in recent years.
+Giovanni Sala, a Consul in the Fascist Militia, declared flatly that the people suffered from land-starvation.
+Hundreds of thousands of farmers seek work as daily labourers.
+An examination of about 3,400,000 Italian farm-houses showed that 142,000 houses were quite uninhabitable, that 475,000 could be repaired only at great expense, and that in general only a half of the houses satisfied the most modest pretensions.

-The Slovenes and Croats of Venizia Giulia and the South Tyrolese live in especially wretched conditions.
-Their schools are closed, their businesses callously robbed, their best and most faithful leaders proscribed.
-The régime "solves" the problem of nationalities in true fascist style, by force and terror.
+The Slovenes and Croats of Venezia, Giulia and the South Tyrolese live in especially wretched conditions.
+Their schools are closed, their businesses callously robbed, their best and truest leaders proscribed.
+The régime "solves" the problem of nationalities in true fascist style, that is, by force and terror.